Eumycetoma

 Treatment includes surgical removal of affected tissue and antifungal medicines.
 After treatment, recurrence is common.
-Sometimes amputation is required.
+Sometimes limb amputation is required.

 The infection occurs generally in the tropics, and is endemic in Sub-Saharan Africa, especially Sudan, India, parts of South America and Mexico.
 Few cases have been reported across North Africa.
 Mycetoma is probably low-endemic to Egypt with predilection for eumycetoma.
 In 2016, the World Health Organization recognised eumycetoma as a neglected tropical disease.